 [UPDATE - Some more information trickles out.
 Mostly though it's stuff that was to be expected ...
 2010 launch, no new kernel, Vista hardware will work for Windows 7 ...]

 This entry was posted on Tuesday, May 27th, 2008 at 15:03 and is filed under PC Doctor's Thoughts.
 You can follow any responses to this entry through the RSS 2.0 feed.
-Responses are currently closed, but you can trackback from your own site.
+Both comments and pings are currently closed.